soheil-js/JetNet/README.md

 }
 ```

-- The header JSON is used as AEAD AAD (authenticated additional data) during both CEK encryption and content encryption, so modifying header fields will break decryption authenticity checks.
+- Header JSON serves as Additional Authenticated Data (AAD) for both CEK and content encryption
-- Salt is stored in the header (public) and used by the chosen KDF to derive the key that encrypts the CEK.
+- Salt is publicly stored in header and used for password-based key derivation
+- Modifying any header field invalidates the token through authentication failure

 ## 🛠 Encoding / Decoding (high level)

-**Encode (simplified):**
+**Encode Process:**
-1. Serialize payload → bytes.
+1. Serialize sensitive payload to JSON bytes
-2. Generate salt and derive a KDF key from the password.
+2. Generate cryptographically random salt and derive KEK (Key Encryption Key) using chosen KDF
-3. Generate a random CEK (content encryption key) and random nonces for CEK and content.
+3. Generate random CEK (Content Encryption Key) and unique nonces for both operations
-4. Build canonical header JSON and use it as AAD.
+4. Build canonical header JSON for use as authenticated additional data
-5. Encrypt CEK with derived key (produces CEK ciphertext + tag).
+5. Encrypt CEK with derived KEK, producing CEK ciphertext and authentication tag
-6. Encrypt payload with CEK (produces ciphertext + tag).
+6. Encrypt payload with CEK, producing content ciphertext and authentication tag
-7. Package `payload` JSON carrying both CEK and content AEAD outputs, Base64Url-encode header and payload, join with `.`.
+7. Construct final payload JSON with both encrypted components, encode header and payload as Base64Url

-**Decode (simplified):**
+**Decode Process:**
-1. Split token by `.` and Base64Url-decode header and payload.
+1. Parse token structure and Base64Url-decode header and payload components
-2. Parse header, reconstruct header JSON used as AAD (use the exact decoded header text as AAD).
+2. Reconstruct header JSON exactly as used during encoding for AAD consistency
-3. Recreate KDF using header params and derive key from password + salt.
+3. Extract KDF parameters and derive KEK from password and salt
-4. Decrypt CEK (with derived key, CEK nonce and tag) using header as AAD.
+4. Decrypt CEK using derived KEK, nonce, and authentication tag with header as AAD
-5. Decrypt content (with CEK, content nonce and tag) using header as AAD.
+5. Decrypt content using recovered CEK, nonce, and authentication tag with header as AAD
-6. Parse decrypted payload JSON into claims or application data.
+6. Parse decrypted JSON to recover original sensitive data

-> Implementation note: the reference implementation uses the exact decoded header JSON string as AAD during decryption to guarantee bytewise equality with the AAD used in encryption (canonicalization must be stable if you choose to canonicalize).
+**Implementation Note:** The reference uses exact decoded header JSON as AAD to ensure byte-perfect consistency between encoding and decoding operations.

 ## 🛡️ Replay protection

-JET uses a unique `jti` (GUID) in each token header as a token identifier.
+JET implements multiple layers of replay protection:

+**Token Identifier (`jti`):** Each token contains a unique GUID Version 7 identifier in the header

+**Temporal Controls:** Built-in timestamp validation with `iat`, `nbf`, and `exp` claims

+**Application Integration:** Validation hooks allow server-side token ID tracking and revocation

-While AEAD nonces ensure semantic security, they **do not prevent replay attacks by themselves**.
+**Security Model:** While AEAD nonces ensure semantic security (identical payloads produce different ciphertexts), replay protection requires application-level validation of token identifiers and temporal bounds.

-To protect against token replay:

-- Validate the `jti` (token identifier) server-side or in your application, e.g., keep a short-lived cache of used IDs.
-- Standard claims like `exp` and `nbf`/`iat` (not-before/issued-at) should also be verified to limit the token's valid window.

-This implementation provides `header.jti` and hooks via `validateTokenId` for application-level replay protection.
-Replay mitigation is enforced by the consuming application rather than the JET library itself.
+**Best Practice:** Implement short-lived token ID cache to detect and reject replayed tokens within their validity window.

 ## 🧪 Example (C#)